Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-Great videos to support learning.
+The A2 poster could have been more NZ specific.

 Did the resource encourage new ways of thinking and talking about the value food?